naman2304/notes/ddia.md

 * Disks have two significant advantages: they are durable, and they have lower cost per gigabyte than RAM.
 * It's quite feasible to keep them entirely in memory, this has lead to _in-memory_ databases.
 * When an in-memory database is restarted, it needs to reload its state, either from disk or over the network from a replica.
 The disk is merely used as an append-only log for durability, and reads are served entirely from memory.
 * Key-value stores, such as Memcached are intended for cache only, it's acceptable for data to be lost if the machine is restarted.
+Memcached is purely memory based (no disk at all).
 * Other in-memory databases aim for durability, with special hardware, writing a log of changes to disk, writing periodic snapshots to disk or by replicating in-memory sate to other machines.
-Redis provide weak durability by writing to disk asynchronously.
+Redis provide weak durability by writing every operation to append only log to disk + periodic snapshot to disk.
 * In-memory databases can be faster because they can avoid the overheads of encoding in-memory data structures in a form that can be written to disk.
 * Another interesting area is that in-memory databases may provide data models that are difficult to implement with disk-based indexes (sets, priority queues, etc)